Back in February, my friend Craig Dyal posted his recipe for Jalamango Lime Wings on the Big Green Egg Forum.

 His sauce is an amazing combination of heat, sweet, and tang.

-I cooked the wings on my Big Green Egg.
+I cook chicken wings on a Big Green Egg, raised direct.

 You can read all about that process HERE, but you don’t have to have a BGE to enjoy this wing sauce.